braisdom/ObjectiveSql/README.md

 ### Why to choose

-- If your project focuses on data analysis in relation database, and a lot of arithmetic expressions in SQL statement.
+- If your project focuses on data analysis based on relation database, and a lot of arithmetic expressions in SQL statement.
 ObjectiveSQL will help you convenient and safe write expression using Java
 - If you don’t want to write Java codes of database access and various configuration files, ObjectiveSQL's dynamic code generation will help you access the database without coding

-### Performance
+### Performance(Oracle JMH)

 ![query_perf](./doc/perf.png)